RezaAziiz/Pengolahan-Citra-Digital/readme.md

-# Video Streaming and Player Web Application
+# Web Video Player Control Using Hand Gesture Recognition (MediaPipe)

-A simple web application built with FastAPI for video streaming and video player functionality.
-The project uses Jinja2 templates for rendering dynamic content and OpenCV for image processing.
+This project implements a real-time hand gesture recognition system to control a web video player.
+Using **MediaPipe** and **OpenCV**, users can interact with video playback functionalities like play, pause, volume adjustment, and video navigation through intuitive hand gestures.

+The system promotes a **touchless experience** and is particularly useful in scenarios where physical interaction with devices is limited.

+---

 ## Features

-- Video player with dynamic content.
-- Video thumbnail rendering using OpenCV.
-- Modern responsive design using Tailwind CSS.
-- Built-in video switching functionality.
+- **Real-time Gesture Recognition**: Control video player using predefined hand gestures.
+- **Touchless Video Player Control**: Play, pause, adjust volume, or switch videos without physical contact.
+- **MediaPipe Integration**: Use MediaPipe for accurate hand gesture detection and tracking.
+- **Web-Based Video Player**: Developed using **HTML5** and **JavaScript** for dynamic and responsive video control.

 ---

 ## Requirements

-Make sure you have the following installed:
+Ensure you have the following installed:
 - Python 3.7 or higher
-- `pip` (Python package manager)
+- `pip` (Python Package Manager)
+- OpenCV
+- MediaPipe
+- Web Browser (Google Chrome recommended)
-- Laptop with webcam / camera
+- Webcam / Camera for gesture input

 ---